Get care for low-level urgent conditions through a video chat with a provider, 24/7, on your computer or mobile device.Learn More.

 Community Health Needs Assessment and Implementation Strategy

 The Patient Protection and Affordable Care Act (ACA) requires each nonprofit hospital to perform a CHNA every three years and develop a three-year implementation strategy to address an identified community health need.
+Below are the CHNA reports Intermountain compiled in 2013.

 These Community Health Needs Assessment and Implementation Strategy reports for Intermountain's owned hospitals fulfill the requirement to make results of the CHNA publicly available.